-- Four elementary schools pilot K-5 gradebook - An implementation timeline is established; the timeline aligns to the district's instructional materials adoption matrix. - District team attends National Science Teachers Association (NSTA) conference in November 2016 to review available Next Generation Science Standards (NGSS)-aligned curriculum. - Draft framework for system-wide implementation of computer science is completed. - District is selected as initial member of the national Computer Science for All collaborative - Math unit maps completed and available via the curriculum portal for: grades K-5, 6, 7, and 8; 6/7 Compacted, 7/8 Compacted, and 8/Algebra Compacted; Geometry, Algebra 1 and Algebra 2. - North and Gateway Middle School science departments pilot performance tasks by way of the online Defined STEM platform. - Five days of professional development for secondary math teacher leaders to ensure math practices is infused and connected with the previously developed proficiency scales and the Smarter Balanced Assessment Blueprints.
-This professional development aligns to the secondary unit maps - Two days of summer and two days of fall professional development aligns to each secondary math course focused on unit map and assessment development - Ten days of professional development for elementary teachers focuses on instructional mapping and assessment writing. - LMS, teaching and learning, assessment, and curriculum teams work to develop common definitions and rubrics for the six 21st century skills to support integration of 21st century skills into core content, classes, unit plans, and assessments - 21st century skills are included in unit overview plans posted on the curriculum portal for secondary English and social studies classes, core content classes, secondary English instructional guides, and AP course syllabi. - Purposeful planning, incorporating ELA CCSS, 21st century skills, and common assessments, is the focus for ELA, EL, and Special Education teachers in the Secondary ELA Institute in summer 2017. - English, special education, and EL teachers new to the district participate in a Standards and SpringBoard Foundations professional learning day in summer 2017 with a focus on ELA CCSS, best practices, implementation of the program as designed and purposeful planning, including the integration of 21st century skills and digital resources for engagement and deeper learning. - AP English Language and Composition and AP English Literature and Composition teachers follow the district adoption process to evaluate and select instructional materials for alignment with standards, best practices, AP course
+- Four elementary schools pilot K-5 gradebook - An implementation timeline is established; the timeline aligns to the district's instructional materials adoption matrix. - District team attends National Science Teachers Association (NSTA) conference in November 2016 to review available Next Generation Science Standards (NGSS)aligned curriculum. - Draft framework for system-wide implementation of computer science is completed. - District is selected as initial member of the national Computer Science for All collaborative - First semester unit maps completed and available via the curriculum portal for: grades K-5, 6, 7, and 8; 6/7 Compacted, 7/8 Compacted, and 8/Algebra Compacted; Algebra, Geometry, Algebra and 2, Algebra 2 Support - Five days of professional development for secondary math teacher leaders to ensure math practices is infused and connected with the previously developed proficiency scales and the Smarter Balanced Assessment Blueprints.
+This professional development aligns to the secondary unit maps - Two days of summer and two days of fall professional development aligns to each secondary math course focused on unit map and assessment development - Three days of professional development for elementary teachers focuses on instructional mapping and five days' focuses on assessment writing. - LMS, teaching and learning, assessment, and curriculum teams work to develop common definitions and rubrics for the six 21st century skills to support integration of 21st century skills into core content, classes, unit plans, and assessments

+21st century skills are included in unit overview plans posted on the curriculum portal for core content classes, secondary English instructional guides, and Advanced Placement (AP) course syllabi.